 Main Subheading

 Think of it this way: DNA is the complete instruction manual, chromosomes are the chapters within that manual, and genes are the individual sentences that provide specific instructions.
-Just as a manual is organized into chapters for easy navigation, DNA is organized into chromosomes for efficient storage and management.
+Still, just as a manual is organized into chapters for easy navigation, DNA is organized into chromosomes for efficient storage and management.
 And just as sentences provide specific instructions within a chapter, genes provide specific instructions within a chromosome.
 This hierarchical organization ensures that the vast amount of genetic information is efficiently stored, accessed, and utilized.

 Comprehensive Overview